-- development of students in preparation for professional practice, scholarship, leadership, and lifelong learning. - collaboration to address health needs and promote principles of social justice and health equity of diverse populations in the community and globally. - respect, inclusivity, and collegiality among diverse students, faculty, and staff. - faculty professional development in teaching, scholarship, service and practice. - wellness among students, faculty, staff, and the global community whom we serve.
+- development of students in preparation for professional practice, scholarship, leadership, and lifelong learning. - collaboration to address health needs and promote social justice and health equity of diverse populations in the community and globally. - respect, inclusivity, and collegiality among diverse students, faculty, and staff. - faculty professional development in teaching, scholarship, service, and practice. - wellness among students, faculty, staff, and the local and global communities whom we serve.

-Our Vision
+Vision

-To be a center of collaboration and innovation in nursing education, scholarship, practice, and service.
+To be a center of transformation, collaboration, and innovation in nursing education, scholarship, practice, and service to improve the well-being of the community.

-Our Values
+Values

-Integrity, Professionalism, and Ethical Accountability Excellence, Innovation, and Leadership Caring, Respect, Diversity and Cultural Humility Community Collaboration and Social Justice
+Integrity, Professionalism, and Ethical Accountability Excellence, Innovation, and Leadership Caring, Well-Being, Respect, Diversity, Equity, and Inclusivity Cultural Humility, Community Collaboration, and Social Justice

-Revised 5.20.2022; Effective Fall 2022
+Revised 5.17.2023; Effective Fall 2023